nickcfisch/Fischetal2022/README.md

 LN - refers to assessments fit using the Logistic-normal (with AR(1) var-covar matrix) likelihood for fitting composition data

-MN - refers to assessments fit using the Multinomial (asymtotic parameterization) likelihood for fitting composition data
+MN - refers to assessments fit using the Multinomial likelihood for fitting composition data